profplump/MacOS/PhotosSnapshot/Readme.md

 # PhotosSnapshot

-PhotosSnapshot is a command-line tool for creating partial and full backups of Apple Photos assets.
+PhotosSnapshot is a command-line tool for creating backups of Apple Photos assets.
 It can process both locally-stored files and iCloud data and is built on the PhotoKit SDK.

-PhotosSnapshot creates a filesystem-based backup for Photos assets including photos, videos, and live photos.
+PhotosSnapshot creates a filesystem-based backup for Photos assets including audio, photos, videos, and live photos.
 The original, modified, and alternate (i.e. RAW) versions of all assets, if available, are copied to the destination folder.
 Assets are represented as folders and named according to the identifier used by PhotoKit[^1].
-Resources are grouped by asset folder and named by type, with file extension that matches their data type.
+Resources are grouped into asset folders and named by type.

 [^1]: Which matches the asset UUID from the Photos Library SQLite DB